idmillington/undum/docs/src/API.md

    that surrounds the entire quality group when it is displayed.
 You can use this in addition to your CSS to radically change the way certain qualities are displayed.

-# Loading and Saving

-There is no API for you to manually access loading and saving functionality.
-The load and save functions are triggered by the buttons on the user interface.
-But the way loading and saving work does have a big impact on the way you write your code.

-Undum makes a big feature of the fact that you can scroll back through the story you've helped create.
-To save your character's progress you would have to save not only the current situation and the character's qualities, but also all the text that has been generated up to that point.
-This would not be a problem in a downloaded game, because your hard-drive is plenty big enough.
-Unfortunately in a browser game, there is a limit on how much data you can store.
-Worse, this data limit is per-domain.
-So if you hosted 10 Undum games on a server, the saved games from all ten would have to fit into the limited space.
-This makes it impractical to save the complete text history.

-Instead Undum saves all the actions you've taken as a player.
-It doesn't save the character's qualities or any other information, just the actions.
-It expects to be able to rebuild the complete text, and the complete current state of the character, by playing back these actions when the file is loaded.
-We call this determinism, because the current state of the character and the content needs to be determined from just the actions they take.

-This means that you must take care to write all your code in a way that will generate *exactly* the same results if the game was played again in the same way.

-There are two major limitations to this, firstly it means you can't use random events, and secondly you can't use timed events.
-Both of these are such serious limitations that Undum provides ways around them.

-Undum provides your code with a random number generator in `System.rng`, which is an object with the prototype `Random`.
-This random number generator works with the loading and saving code to make sure that, when you load a saved game, the exact same random number requests will produce the exact same result.
-This means you get all the benefits of randomness (i.e. two separate games may have different results for the same action), but we can always replay a game exactly.
-Dealing with random actions is a difficult issue in testing any interactive fiction game.
-This approach solves that problem.
-You should, therefore, *never* use Javascript's built-in random number generate (`Math.random`), only ever use the one provided by Undum.

-Finally, Undum also provides your code timing information in `System.time`, which is the number of seconds (and fractional seconds) elapsed since the player began the game.
-You can use this timing information to implement puzzles in your game (such as asking the player to complete a series of tasks in a specified amount of time).
-This timing system coordinates with the loading and saving system to make sure that, when you save and load the game, the timing picks up where it left off.
-Feel free to make decisions in your code based on the current value of `System.time`, but never use Javascript's `Date` object.

-If you do not follow these restrictions, then it is likely that saved games will not load correctly.
-A player may save their game at one point and find most of their progress wiped out when they load it again.

-If your game has elements that should not be triggered while Undum is replaying a saved game, for example sound effects or popup notifications, you can use `undum.isInteractive()` to test whether the game is being played normally (returns `true`) or being loaded from a save game (returns `false`).

-# Translation and Internationalization

-Undum provides support for translations and internationalization.
-In particular, if you feel you want to translate Undum, then a lot of work has already been done for you.
-I am very grateful to Oreolek for this assistance.
-He translated the Russian version within days of the code being released, and advised on the tools that would make translation easier.

-To write a game in another language, you need only to write the game content in that language.
-The identifiers you use in the game (to represent situations, actions, qualities and quality groups) must use only unaccented lower case latin letters and numbers, but the text you generate can contain any content you choose.
-Including right to left content or ideographs.

-Undum itself has a small number of error messages and pieces of text that it uses.
-These include the default names for the FudgeAdjectivesQuality values.
-These strings are all found at the end of the `undum.js` file.
-They can be overridden.
-Simply define a new language file for your language (e.g. `lang/gk.js`) and override the appropriate strings.
-In your HTML file, after importing `undum.js`, import you strings file.
-For example, the end of the Russian translation of the tutorial (`tutorial.ru.html`) has:

-    <script type="text/javascript" src="media/js/undum.js"></script>
-    <script type="text/javascript" src="media/js/lang/ru.js"></script>

-These translation strings are given as an object mapping the string name to the translated strings.
-This object is given as part of the `undum.translation` object, with a property name equal to the language name.
-So, for example, the UK English translation might begin:

-    undum.lanuage["en-UK"] = {
-        no_group_definition: "Couldn't find a group definition for {id}.",

-Within the translation strings, data to be incorporated later is given in curly braces.

-## Language Codes

-Undum uses a simplified version of the IETF standards for language code.
-For our purposes this consists of three parts, only the first of which is required: `language-Script-REGION` where `language` is a two letter lower-case ISO language code, `Script` is a four letter title-case script identifier, and `REGION` is a two letter country or region code, all capitalized.
-The script is omitted when it is the default script for a language and locale.
-You would specify a script if you were using romaji (Latin letters) to write Japanese, but not if you were writing it in Kanji and kana.

-The major virtue of this standard is that it allows fall through when a translation is not available.
-For example a translation into Brazillian Portuguese `pt-BR` might be different to one into Angolan Portuguese `pt-AO`, but there may be some strings they have in common.
-This allows a translator to create a base file for just plain Portuguese `pt`, then each country's dialect can define its own file that just overrides a few of the strings.

-## Filename Conventions

-It is only a convention, but for all files that occur in language specific versions, I have used the filename convention of placing the language code before the extension, e.g. `filename.lang.extension`.
-The game file is similar `filename.game.lang.js`.
-You are free to use any format you choose, of course, but if you want to contribute back to the trunk, please follow this convention, to save having to rename things and connect up the links later.

-## API

-The translation system provides a simple API based on the `Globalite` package of Nicolas Merouze (the implementation is unique to Undum).
-It adds a `l()` method to the Javascript `String` prototype.
-This method has the signature `l(data)`, where data can be any object mapping strings to other strings.

-The method attempts to figure out what the current language is by looking at the `lang` attribute of the top level HTML tag (you'll notice in the tutorial games this is defined in all cases, you should do the same).
-It then tries to find a matching object containing translations in `undum.language`.
-If it finds such an object, then it looks up the original string in that object to find a translation.
-It then merges any data passed into the `l` method into the string, before returning the result.

-The translation look-up honors the IETF rules for language fallback, so (continuing the previous example) if your game file is in Brazilian Portuguese `pt-BR`, and a translation isn't found, then generic Portuguese translation `pt` is also checked.
-Finally, if no valid translation is found, then the default version is used.
-Since Undum was written in English, this default version is the English version.
-This is purely by my convenience, and isn't part of the IETF spec!

-# Changelog

-## 2011-05-27

-- Added `System.writeBefore` to do out of order insertion. (credit: ekyrath)

-- Added an optional selector to `System.write` and `System.writeBefore` to support out of order insertion. (credit: ekyrath)

-- Removed the use of `__defineGetter__`, so that the core code now works on IE7 (thanks for the bug report juhana and bloomengine).

-## 2011-08-18

-- Added support for functions in the `content` and `header` of a `SimpleSituation` (credit: David Eyk).